A lower bound for $L_2$ length of second fundamental form on minimal hypersurfaces: Introduction

 \section{Introduction}

-Half a century ago, S. S. Chern \cite{Chern68} proposed the following famous conjecture. \begin{conj} Let $M^n$ be a closed immersed minimal hypersurface of the unit sphere $\mathbb{S}^{n+1}$ with constant scalar curvature $R_M$.
+Half a century ago, S. S. Chern \cite{Chern68} proposed the following famous conjecture. \begin{conj} Let $M^n$ be a closed minimal hypersurface of constant scalar curvature \emph{(CSC)} $R_M$ immersed in the unit sphere $\mathbb{S}^{n+1}$.
 Then the set of all possible values of $R_M$ is discrete. \end{conj} S. T. Yau raised it again as the 105th problem in his Problem Section \cite{Yau 1982}.
-The refined version of the Chern Conjecture can be stated as follows \cite{M Scherfner S Weiss and Yau 2012}. \begin{conj} [\textbf{Chern Conjecture}] Let $M^n$ be a closed immersed minimal hypersurface of $\mathbb{S}^{n+1}$ with constant scalar curvature.
+The refined version of the Chern Conjecture can be stated as follows \cite{M Scherfner S Weiss and Yau 2012}. \begin{conj} [\textbf{Chern Conjecture}] Let $M^n$ be a closed immersed minimal CSC hypersurface of $\mathbb{S}^{n+1}$.
 Then $M^n$ is isoparametric. \end{conj} The classification of isoparametric hypersurfaces in unit spheres was initiated in late 1930s by Cartan and finally completed till to the year 2020 by many mathematicians (cf. Cecil-Chi-Jenson \cite{CCJ07}, Immervoll \cite{Immervoll 2008}, Chi \cite{Chi11,Chi13,Chi16}, Dorfmeister-Neher \cite{Dorfmeister and Neher 1985} and Miyaoka \cite{Miy13,Miy16}, etc.), please see the excellent book \cite{CR15} and the elegant survey \cite{Chi19} for more details and references.

 In 1968, J. Simons \cite{Simons68} gave the first pinching result which motivated the Chern Conjecture, since the discreteness of $R_M$ is equivalent to that of $S:=|A|^2$ ($A$ is the shape operator) on minimal hypersurfaces by the Gauss equation $R_M=n(n-1)-S$. \begin{thm}[\textbf{Simons inequality}] Let $M^n$ be a closed immersed minimal hypersurface of $\mathbb{S}^{n+1}$ with squared length of the second fundamental form $S$.
 Then